 Cloud services bring your work wherever you want to

-The turn of the year is approaching and with it the annual debate about paper calendars vs. digital ones.
 Many small entrepreneurs already handle their work related schedules with a digital calendar, and when the company has more than one employee, the calendars are often shared also.
 This is marvelous progress!
 It’s very handy to see where your co-workers are going to be on a given moment.
 This allows you for example to propose a time for an important meeting right now, on any device, instead of waiting for the key person to be available.

 What about other everyday tools that are essential to running your business?
 I hope your company doesn’t live in the age of notepads and memory sticks.
 It’s of course a good thing that information is written down at least on some level and that vital files are backed up from the hard drives of laptops to another physical mean of storage, but let’s face it: pieces of paper notes and memory sticks are information security risks!
 The risk arises from the way they are used.
 Very few of us take backup copies of our paper notebooks.
 What happens if you forget your notebook to your commuter train or your dog gnarls the notebook into a mess?
 And the memory stick is of not much use after a fire or a water damage or after it has been stolen.

 Keep your ideas safe and your notes up-to-date